CiscoDevNet/terraform-provider-cml2/README.md

   - resource `cml2_lifecycle` to control the state of a lab (like `STARTED`, `STOPPED`), including staged starting and configuration injection
   - data source `cml2_lab` to retrieve state of an existing lab
   - data source `cml2_node` to retrieve state of an existing node in a lab
+  - data source `cml2_image` to retrieve the available node images from the controller
 - Examples (`examples/`) and generated documentation (`docs/`),
 - Miscellaneous meta files.